Mill Neck Manor School for the Deaf

 Health and Safety on Campus

 All of our Mill Neck families and staff are eager to have schooling return to “normal” but are aware that the health, safety and well-being of the students and staff teaching and learning in our school is paramount.
-The Center for Disease Control has shown that physical distancing and the use of face coverings has slowed the rate of COVID-19 infections but not until a vaccine is found will we be able to relax our vigilance.
-Even when health officials announce it is safe to reopen, Mill Neck Manor will take precautions and navigate slowly in bringing everyone back to school to limit the transmission of COVID-19.
+The Center for Disease Control has shown that physical distancing and the use of face coverings has slowed the rate of COVID-19 infections but not until vaccinations are complete will we be able to relax our vigilance.
+Mill Neck Manor will take precautions and navigate slowly in bringing everyone back to school to limit the transmission of COVID-19.

 Mill Neck Manor presents this reopening plan to you although we are aware that it will evolve over time as we a) learn more about the transmission of the virus, b) amend our plan to stay in compliance with special education law, c) listen to the needs of of our families and staff and d) adapt our policies and procedures as we learn from ours and other schools’ experiences.
 Know that we will gradually move forward responsibly and safely to reopen our school and are grateful as you walk with us on this new and ever-changing path.

-Mill Neck Manor’s Director of Nursing will be responsible to continuously comply with all aspects of the school’s reopening plan as well as any phased-in reopening activities necessary to allow for operational issues to be resolved before activities return to normal or “new normal” levels.
-Mill Neck has designated our Director of Nursing to be the coordinator and the main contact person, should there be an identification of a positive COVID-19 case and will be responsible for any further communication to the families and community.
+Mill Neck Manor’s Nurse will be responsible to continuously comply with all aspects of the school’s reopening plan as well as any phased-in reopening activities necessary to allow for operational issues to be resolved before activities return to normal or “new normal” levels.
+Mill Neck has designated our Nurse and a trained Contact Tracer to be the coordinator and the main contact person, should there be an identification of a positive COVID-19 case and will be responsible for any further communication to the families and community.
 Additionally, working alongside the Director of Nursing will be the Superintendent of the school who will be responsible for answering questions from families, faculty, staff or students regarding the COVID-19 public health emergency and what plans will be implemented by the school – all as directed by the DOH

 Mill Neck Manor is working on a potential plan for a school-run before care and aftercare program for children of staff to alleviate absences and inability to run the program efficiently.
 This would be developed should the state go to a remote or hybrid learning system.